A Collection of My Publications

 A Brief Introduction to Mechanistic Interpretability Research

 ⚠️ Warnings This post was written when I first delved into this area, and it hasn’t been updated for a long time.
 Thus there might be a lot of errors.
-Now I’ve changed my attitude to this area.
-The area is not well-defined, and most of the research in this area is of low quality and is not appealing to me.
-Besides, I think the study of interpretability should be applied to pratical use, though we can also study it for fun.
 I’m still interested in interpretability and its applications.
 I’ll write something new and interesting later ~ 💡 This post is accompanied with another post, which contains specific content in this area. ...